pnp/pnpjs/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+> If the bug is URL related, please ensure you have read the [getting started guide](https://pnp.github.io/pnpjs/documentation/getting-started/), specifically the section explaining establishing context.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'